How The Holidays Affect Custom Orders For Events [Updated for 2020]

-The Melbourne Cup falls on Tuesday 5 November but because of the huge pressure on the local event industry with the string of celebrations, promotions, product launches and corporate entertaining in and around the racing carnival, you need to place Melbourne Cup Carnival event prop orders locally by early September.
+The Melbourne Cup falls on Tuesday 3 November 2020 but because of the huge pressure on the local event industry with the string of celebrations, promotions, product launches and corporate entertaining within and around the racing carnival, you need to place Melbourne Cup Carnival event prop orders locally by early September 2020.

-Easter falls rather late in 2019.
-Good Friday is 19 April, Easter Monday is 22 April and then Anzac Day falls on Thursday 25 April.
-Good Friday will create one four-day work week, with the Easter Monday and Anzac Day leading to a maximum of a three-day week.
+Easter falls in the second week of April 2020.
+Good Friday is 10 April, Easter Monday is 13 April.
+Good Friday will create one four-day work week 6-9 April, with the Easter Monday creating another one for 14-17 April 2020.

 Wouldn't you take off time too then, making use of all the public holidays?

-As a result, many businesses could shut for holidays or have skeleton staff operating for up to 10 days (Thursday 18 April through to Monday 29 April).
-If your Australian event is in early May (such as Mothers Day) you will need to place your custom event-related order in Australia by late March.
+If your Australian event is in May (such as Mothers Day, Sunday 10 March) you will need to place your custom event-related order in Australia by late March.

 As China has grown into a wealthy manufacturing powerhouse, you might be surprised to discover its citizens enjoy almost as many national holidays as western countries.